 - Large dogs can start with 3/4 teaspoon per day

 - Giant dogs can start with 1 teaspoon per day

-This is a rough starting point, but you can increase the amount from there, up to about a Tbsp for larger dogs.
-But you’ll want to give turmeric in smaller amounts a few times a day because curcumin leaves the body quickly.
+This is a rough starting point.
+You can increase the amount from there, up to about a Tbsp for larger dogs.

-If your dog is on any medications, check with your vet before giving him turmeric as it can interact with some medications, including anti-inflammatory, diabetes and chemotherapy drugs.
+If your dog is on any medications, check with your vet before giving him turmeric.
+It can interact with some medications, including anti-inflammatory, diabetes and chemotherapy drugs.

 These natural defence supplements need to be part of your dog’s cancer plan.
 I know these supplements helped Chili and they can help your support your dog too.
 Let’s face it … we live in a toxic world.
 Consider this as insurance and investment in their health and longevity.[Related: Protecting Dogs From Cancer With Omega-3]